Tuesday September 20, 2022 | 5:00 PM - 6:30 PM

-Jonathon Araujo Redbird, band member of Saugeen Ojibway Nation with ancestry from Wikwemikong Unceded.
+Jonathon Araujo Redbird is the co-founder of Redbird Circle Inc. and Lead Instructor for the workshops.
+He is a band member of Saugeen Ojibway Nation with ancestry from Wikwemikong Unceded.
 Jonathon has been an entrepreneur for nearly 2 decades; developing key skills in finance, corporate strategy, networking, leadership, innovation, and entrepreneurship.
 Jonathon has visited over 250 Indigenous communities across Mother Earth learning and teaching on his journey.
 Jonathon is passionate about personal development focusing on heart, mind, body, and spirit to improve self and community.
 Chi Miigwetch

 We wish to acknowledge this land on which the University of Toronto operates.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
 Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work on this land.

 Indigenous business training program created by RedBird Circle Inc. in partnership with University of Toronto Libraries, ICUBE UTM and The Bridge at UTSC